SRatna/flashcards-react-app/README.md

-# flashcards
+# Flashcards App

-Describe flashcards here.
+Lets user create flashcards and s/he can play the cards later on.